GlobalDigitalLibraryio/gdl-blog/README.md

 # DEPRECATED
-Our customer wants to keep the wordpress solution for the GDL blog on blog.digitallibrary.io This application until further notice
+Our customer wants to keep the wordpress solution for the GDL blog on blog.digitallibrary.io This application will be unused until further notice

 # Global digital Library blog